The Target City Model

 Tucson Reformed Baptist Church, Tucson, AZ

-When the idea of planting a church in Tucson was proposed, I sought to learn as much as I could about church planting before coming here.
-I do not know that I have an exact method so to speak only what was needed here in Tucson.
-When we decided to start focusing upon this area, we did not have a single contact in the area that we could approach even to start, so the more common model of waiting for an organic group to grow up and then call a planter was not an option for us.
-While that does seem to work in many situations, and probably better than what we have done, it was not an option for us.
+When the idea of planting a church in Tucson was proposed, we did not have a single contact in the area that we could approach even to start, so the more common model of waiting for an organic group to grow up and then call a planter was not an option for us.
+While that does seem to work in many situations, it was not an option for us.
 We then had to start from scratch even finding a core group.

-Our goal was to through various means assemble a core group and then once assembled start a Bible Study.
-At the same time we approached the members of the sending church about the possibility of any of them moving to Tucson as well to be a part of the plant.
-The goal was to develop a total of 10 families through the two means.
-Hopefully garnering a mix of families from both the sending church and those already in Tucson.
-That plan failed as nobody from the sending church went with us, and we did not get that many families from the Bible study.
-But we went ahead and kept things on track and started services when we had planned.
-The further irony is that three of the families that had been part of the Bible study and appeared like they would be part of the church backed out once we started services, but in the Lord’s providence two other families that we had not expected, and had no contact with started attending the first Sunday.
+Our goal was to, through various means, assemble a core group, and then, once assembled, start a bible study.
+At the same time, we approached the members of the sending church about the possibility of any of them moving to Tucson as well to be a part of the plant.
+The goal was to develop a total of 10 families through these two means: garnering a mix of families from both the sending church and those already living in Tucson.
+Things did not go according to plan, as nobody from the sending church went with us, and we did not get taht many families from the bible study.
+But, though smaller than hoped for, we had a few families and we went ahead and kept things on track and started services when we had planned.
+Ironically, three of the families that had been part of the Bible study and appeared like they would be part of the church, actually backed out once we started services.
+But in the Lord's providence, two other families that we had not expected and had no prior contact with started attending the first Sunday.